microsoft/sqlworkshops-sql2022workshop/sql2022workshop/04_Engine/sqlledger/readme.md

-# Demo for SQL Server Ledger for SQL Server 2022
+# Exercises for Ledger for SQL Server for SQL Server 2022

-These are demonstrations for SQL Server Ledger for SQL Server 2022
+These are exercises to learn Ledger for SQL Server for SQL Server 2022.

 ## Prerequisistes